atcribb/Ediacaran-Cambrian-OPD-Controls/README.md

 * marelac
 * writexl

+To use these simulations for your own use, you simply need to change the biodiffusion and bioirrigation variables under "Bioturbation Options" at the top of each script.

 The following files were used to produce the data in Figure 2 and Figure 3.
 Each lists which figure it will produce the output for, and what the bioturbation parameters (biodiffusion(Db,0) and bioirrigation(a0) are:
 * Sim1_NoBioturbation.R - Produces output for Figure 2.
 No bioturbation; Db,0=0, a0=0
 * Sim2_WeakBiomixing.R - Produces output for Figure 3A.
 Weak biomixing; Db,0=1 cm2 yr-1, a0=0 yr-1